Han Chin Pet Soo: Activities of the club

 The first floor of the building is dedicated to activities of the club members over the 122 years of its history.
 Full sized dioramas demonstrate how the club would have looked in its heyday.

 Hakka floor

 Moving on to the second floor is the guest floor where the club housed guests with the condition; they were Hakka males that were friends' of a member of the club.
 Coincidentally, Hakka means guest in English, seizing the opportunity, it was set up to illustrate the 1000 year long history of the Hakka people.

 Facilities

-The museum caters to guests who by prior arrangement would like to enjoy a Hakka themed dinner at the Hakka Tin Miners Club.
-Although the museum is not completely wheelchair-friendly as there are no lifts to the upper floors, the ground floor however may be accessed by those who uses a wheelchair.
-The museum also has restrooms on the ground floor, unfortunately they are not disabled-friendly.
+The museum caters to guests who by prior arrangement would like to have a Hakka themed dinner at the Hakka Tin Miners Club.
+The museum is not completely wheelchair-friendly as there are no lifts to the upper floors, but the ground floor, however, may be accessed by those who use a wheelchair.
+The museum also has restrooms on the ground floor, although they are not disabled-friendly.